 Bristol Trees and Flora

-Best known for a wealth of maritime history, Bristol is a city located directly next to a 70-acre floating harbour.
-As the home to the eleventh highest populated urban area in the United Kingdom, it will come as no surprise to learn that just 13% of the population live in rural areas.
+Best known for its wealth of maritime history, Bristol is a city located directly next to a 70-acre floating harbour.
+As the home to the eleventh-highest populated urban area in the United Kingdom, it will come as no surprise to learn that just 13% of the population lives in rural areas.
 Trees, however, are often integrated into urban areas as part of new developments and small patches of woodland, with an estimated 600,000 trees currently scattered across Bristol.

 Tree Protection From Bristol City Council

 Every policy enforced by Bristol City Council is outlined at length on their website.
 Among the many policies are some that involve tree works and preservation in relation to planning.
 The two primary protections over trees are tree preservation orders (TPOs) for individual trees and conservation areas for groups of multiple trees.